e271828e/Flight.jl/docs/notes/design/framework_spec.md

 no-throw doctrine needs no exception.
 Iterations rewrite only the problem's write-set via the compiled plan; an LM evaluation is one Dual-seeded sweep yielding `r` (value parts) and `J` (partials) together.
-No convergence → no commit → the sim is bit-for-bit untouched, including "never initialized" — today's warn-but-assign is structurally impossible.
+No convergence — the service's box test failing at the returned point, whatever status the backend attached to it — → no commit → the sim is bit-for-bit untouched, including
+"never initialized" — today's warn-but-assign is structurally impossible.
 The same structure covers an interrupt: Ctrl-C during a long solve unwinds an ordinary Julia call operating on per-invocation scratch stores, no commit has